pereiragc/SPER-spring24/README.md

 # Some topics of interest

+This list is supposed to expand as I think of things.
+It is not exhaustive.
+Students can pick any topic in Economics of their choosing.

-Reach out to me if you want literature recommendations on any of this.
+Reach out to me if you want literature recommendations on any of the below.

 - The 2010s era of low interest rates and its aftermath
   + Between 2010-2021, most developed economies had generally low risk-free rates.
 States and large corporations with "good credit" were able to issue debt (even long-term) at very little cost.